BIOS-538/assignments/final_project_announcement.md

 # Format for final presentation and report

 The presentation and report are oportunities for you to demonstrate what you have done for the final project.
-The format as such is not very formal but here are some guidelines that you can use as a starting point
+The format as such is not very formal but here are some guidelines that you can use as a starting point.

+- Should we include code? *Not unless it adds some value in the presentation or report.
+It is very unlikely you can walk through your code in your presentation..*
+- How many plots should we generate? *No set number here, if your question is answered by a plot you would show it in the presentation.
+If you made more plots along the way to answer your question or to decide what statistical methods to use, you would include these intermediate plots/results in your written report*
+- Can the presentation and report be different? *Yes, think of the presentation as a much more concise version of the report*

 ## Presentation
-*As a reminder, presentations will happen in the last week of classes (16th, and 18th April)* Please sign up with your group members and what date you would like to present.
+*As a reminder, presentations will happen in the last week of classes (16th, and 18th April)* Please sign up with your group members and what date you would like to present [in this googlesheet](https://docs.google.com/spreadsheets/d/1rcntCkf8IrnFF9K223Wnrebo3lPDZTDvUI6nWv2vnGY/edit#gid=1673004311) by Friday, 12th April.

 ### Before presentation
-- Please upload your presentation (any format such as .ppt, PDF) onto Canvas by noon on the day you will present
+- Please upload your presentation (any format such as .ppt, PDF) onto [this box.com folder](https://rice.app.box.com/f/494cefad6e0747be90545d9704913b98) by noon on the day you will present.

 ### Presentation format
 Aim for a 6 to 8 minute presentation + 2 minutes of questions. *If you have more complex project and would like more time, please email us!*
 - (1 m /intro) Make sure to explain what your data is about (+ how many rows x columns you have)
 - (2 m /questions) Explain the questions you were trying to answer and why they are interesting
-- (1 m /methods) Walk people through how you answered them (methods, if applicable)
+- (2 m /methods) Walk people through how you answered them (methods, if applicable)
 - (2 m /results) What you found from your analysis

+You don't need to include code in your slides and focus more on the story and results (*unless they add some value*)

 After all the presentations, you will all vote for your favorite presentations on the Ed discussion (ranked choice of 3!).
 Most voted group gets +2 bonus points

 ## Written report
-You can follow the format of a research paper
+You can follow the format of a research paper for the report.
+You have to use .qmd format to generate the report.
 - (Abstract) Summarize your whole report
 - (Intro) Explain your dataset and choice of questions.
 Highlight any parallel research papers using similar data etc. you used for inspiration here for context
 - (Methods) How you went about answering these questions.
 You can use your best judgement here, but focus more details on the statistical part rather than the data wrangling part.